9th September 2021

 According to the World Bank, we currently generate over 2 billion tonnes of solid waste globally each year, with projections reaching 3.4 billion tonnes by 2050.
 Almost 40% of that waste is disposed of in landfills where it generates harmful greenhouse gas emissions, such as methane, contributing to climate change.

-There are significant efforts being made globally to cut waste from plastics, food and textiles, but there are plenty of hidden waste streams that go unnoticed.
+There are significant efforts being made globally to cut waste from plastics, food and textiles, but what about the hidden waste streams that go unnoticed?